TheSLinux-forks/myquartz-scim2uim/README.md

 ## Tables

-These tables are very original: they can't be used directly in `UIM` or `SCIM`.
-The tables only contains lowercase combinations.
-You need to run the script `upcase.rb` to generate all possible forms.

-* `src/Telex.txt.in`: Combinations for `Telex` users
-* `src/VNI.txt.in`: Combinations for `VNI` users
+Orginally there are two tables `Telex.txt.in` and `VNI.txt.in`.
+We now have a script `telex2vni` to generate the `VNI` table so you can only see one table `Telex.txt.in` in the source tree.

-To modifty these tables, please refer to `./src/README.md`.
+To modifty the table, please refer to `./src/README.md`.

 ## Usage

+See an example in `src/Makefile`.

 The main script is `bin/scim2uim.rb` which converts the tables to `UIM` support.
 The commands